AzogMugen/stack-versions-follower/README.md

 A simple `docker-compose up` will bring you the application and a mongodb docker.
 The volume of mongo works, so the data will be persistent on your disk.

-If still you want to dev the app without docker, you can run :
+If still you want to dev the app without docker, **keep in mind you will need a mongo DB aside**, but you can run :
 `python app.py`

 ## Config